a0xnirudh/docs/pages/Introduction/settings.md

 ### Installing Docker

-In ubuntu, you can run the following commands to install **Docker** (add the GPG key from official repository and install it):
+In ubuntu, following commands can be run to install **Docker** (add the GPG key from official repository and install it):

 ```bash
 # add the GPG key for the official Docker repository